Christian9392/vetcare-website/README.md

 * A test user with sample data has been created for your convenience:
   * Email: `test@test`
   * Password: `test`
-* Feel free to create your own user and test functionlity.
+* Feel free to create your own user and run through the program, using the User Guide as a reference.

-# 4 Base Functionality
+# Base Functionality

 Here is a list of everything you can do on this version of VetCare: